ruveeha33/NuclearShield/README.md

 >
 > **Who retains decision authority?**

-The platform focuses on **defensible evidence**, not autonomous operational response.
+The platform focuses on **defensible evidence and explainable decision support**, not autonomous operational response.

 ---